python/typeshed/CONTRIBUTING.md

 ### pytype\_test.py

 This test requires Python 2.7 and Python 3.6.
-Pytype will find these automatically if they're in `PATH`, but otherwise you must point to them with the `--python27-exe` and `--python36-exe` arguments, respectively.
+Pytype will find these automatically if they're in `PATH`.
 Run using:
 ```
 (.venv3)$ python3 tests/pytype_test.py